Kyoto-University-Speech-and-Audio/speech-to-dialog-act/README.md

 python -m csp.infer_online --config=attention_aps_char
 ```

 This command will launch a program on terminal which listens to microphone and decode each utterance separated by non-voice range.
-Used to check accuracy in practice.
+Used to check accuracy in real time.

 # Training & Evaluation Arguments